 Liquidity risk is the risk that we will not be able to meet our financial obligations, including commitments and guarantees, as they become due.
 In order to mitigate this risk, we forecast cash requirements over a 12 month rolling time period to determine whether sufficient funds will be available and maintain substantial capacity under our committed bank lines of credit to address any contingencies.
 Our primary sources of liquidity and capital resources are funds generated from operations, the issuance of commercial paper and draws under committed credit facilities and long-term debt, which includes debentures and medium-term notes.
 We also maintain current shelf prospectuses with securities regulators which enables, subject to market conditions, ready access to either the Canadian or United States public capital markets.
 In addition, we maintain sufficient liquidity through committed credit facilities with a diversified group of banks and institutions which, if necessary, enables us to fund all anticipated requirements for approximately one year without accessing the capital markets.
-We are in compliance with all the terms and conditions of our committed credit facilities are available to us and the banks are obligated to fund and have been funding us under the terms of the facilities.
+We are in compliance with all the terms and conditions of our committed credit facility agreements and term debt indentures as at December 31, 2017.
+As a result, all credit facilities are available to us and the banks are obligated to fund and have been funding us under the terms of the facilities.